You are in

 The stay must be aimed at the constructive management of the young guests' leisure time during the summer break from school activities.

-The organisational structure of the day summer stay must comprise managerial, educational, auxiliary personnel and personnel in charge of managing disabled young people who meet the legal requirements for carrying out these functions.
+- personnel in charge of the management of young people with disabilities who meet the requirements for carrying out these functions.

 Claim